rdegges/rdegges-blog/articles/2010/basic-xml-parsing-with-python-and-lxml.md

 will know about it, and can perform other actions to fix any problems or report errors.

-If you’d like to do more advanced XML parsing with LXML, read the [official tutorial][].
+If you'd like to do more advanced XML parsing with LXML, read the [official tutorial][].
 It is very verbose, but contains excellent examples which clearly demonstrate how to both parse and generate XML.

-So the next time you’re looking for a quick way to process XML, check out LXML.
+So the next time you're looking for a quick way to process XML, check out LXML.

 #### Tags